D6-Byun/CTP431-Fall/README.md

 ## Overall Abstraction
 1. DatasetProcessor : Process sound data(IRMAS) to mel-spectrogram image, and collect them to dataset.pt file.
 2. Model : Train VGG19 CNN model to classify musical instrument.
-3. Application : Frontend and backend script that can send sound file and display the result with trained model and data processor
+3. Application : Frontend and backend script that can send sound file and display the result from trained model and data processor

 # DataProcessor